 CSC 500 in their first two years.

-Students who do not have a master’s degree are considered “conditionally admitted” students.
-These students must complete an additional 52 credits (typically 13 courses) of graduate coursework, including 36 credits (9 courses) of CDM courses in the range of 420 - 598.
-No courses under CSC 420 shall count for PhD degree.
+Students who do not have a master's degree are considered "conditionally admitted" students.
+These students must complete an additional 40 credits (typically 10 courses) of graduate coursework, including 36 credits (9 courses) of CDM courses in the range of 420 - 598.
+No courses under CSC 420 shall count toward the PhD degree.
 Non-CDM courses may be substituted with permission of the advisor.

 Students must remain continuously enrolled in

-CSC 702 (0 credits) if they are not taking any other courses.
+CSC 701 in Fall, Winter, and Spring quarters if they are not taking any other courses.

 Students must pass two Breadth Exams.
+Exams are administered in the second week of the Spring and Fall Quarters.
+Registration for the exams are due 30 days prior.
 If an exam is unsuccessful, the student is required to retake the Breadth Exam in that same area.
 Students may attempt a Breadth Exam twice.
 If a student fails a Breadth Exam twice, he or she will be dismissed from the program.